You are often writing in the future tense when referring to an action or event at a time in the future.

 Quick!
 Sit down.
 The match is about to start.

-12. Future Perfect – Use One: Will be completed by or at a certain time in the future.
+12. Future Perfect – Use One: Will be completed by or at a specific time in the future

 We’ll have been here for 10 years next year.